|Type:||Freeride, All Mountain|

 The Rossignol JDub Mag Snowboard 158 is hands down the best snow board out there.
 It is highly versatile: perfect for free-styling over any terrain!
 It's sleek design and perfect support make this the board of a lifetime!

+Here at the house, talking about my favorite snowboard in the Rossignol line.
+What you're looking at here is the Rossignol JDub Mag snowboard.
+It was originally John Jackson's snowboard.
+But when he left the company they decided to keep it because it was one of their best riding, all-terrain, freestyle snowboards.
+What you're looking at here is definitely a high-end, all-terrain, all-mountain, freestyle snowboard.
+It definitely is going to be a little bit more supportive with its flex.
+So, maybe, not so much rails and boxes, but jumps, pipe, back country cheese wedges, high speed anywhere on the mountain is the name of the game here.
+For that reason I kind of reserve it for the intermediate to advanced guys.
+The flex on this one, you're probably looking at a six out of ten.
+So definitely more supportive than your typical rail and box snowboards.
+This one does have the Magne-Traction which is licensed legitimately from the Mervin guys.
+If you haven't heard about Magne-Traction you've been in a cave, but that's okay.
+Basically, what you're looking at is, like, you're throwing down train tracks in front of you as you're going down the hill.
+Really good edge grip; more so than a traditional snowboard would have because it has seven points of contact along the edge.
+Rossignol takes it one step further and puts it around the nose and tail too, which is kind of a cool cosmetic feature.
 Full wrapping metal edge, a high-end wood core, very light, very lively and very poppy snowboard.
 Sintered base on this one.
 Really bright, die-cut.
 Crisp graphic on this one.
 Directional twin.
 This one you can definitely rock either way, whether it be twinned-out or directional.
 So, say you're going through the park, you twin it out.
 Go to the top of the mountain, you want to head up a cliff, do some spinning off of it, you can rock a little bit more directional so it's a little bit smoother on the roll-out.
 I can't say enough good things about this snowboard.
 I've ridden a couple of different models of this snowboard.
 I absolutely love it to death.
 It's here to stay, it sounds like.
 Rossignol JDub Mag snowboard.